-Mr. W. Thomas, as our CEO, is subject to the stock ownership guidelines applicable to our executive officers and other officers discussed above, and does not receive any compensation in respect of his services as a director or as our Chairman of the Board.
+Mr. W. Thomas, as our CEO, is subject to the stock ownership guidelines applicable to our executive officers and senior management discussed above, and does not receive any compensation in respect of his services as a director or as our Chairman of the Board.

-Director Compensation Table for 2015
+Director Compensation Table for 2016